Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Q: Is it a good idea for couples to choose the same Medicare insurance plan?

 A: No, you should normally choose Medicare coverage based on your own health care needs.
-The exception is if both spouses are offered retiree coverage, and in that case you both may end up in a more generous plan than what is available to most Medicare enrollees.
+The exception is if both spouses are offered retiree coverage (one as the retiree and the other as the spouse), and in that case you both may end up in a more generous plan than what is available to most Medicare enrollees.

 When should couples select their Medicare coverage individually?